Skip to main content

 When is a data part exported and when is it skipped?

-Funnel makes sure that whenever you look at the shared data you get the correct picture of what is happening across different sources which are connected i.e. a single source of truth.
-Our Data Shares by default will update time ranges where data has changed.
+Funnel makes sure that whenever you look at the shared data you get the correct picture of what is happening across different connected data sources i.e. a single source of truth.
+Our Data Shares by default will keep itself updated within the selected data range of the Data Share and avoid re-exporting when nothing has changed, read about the entire logic in this article.

 How-to share data that has changed since the last run (deltas)?